scratchfoundation/scratch-link/Documentation/BluetoothLE.md

 }
 ```

-The Scratch Extension is not required to enumerate a service's characteristics; the SDM shall not change the list of
+The Scratch Extension is not required to enumerate a service's characteristics; Scratch Link shall not change the list
-allowed characteristics based on whether or not the Scratch Extension has requested enumeration.
+of allowed characteristics based on whether or not the Scratch Extension has requested enumeration.

 #### Writing to a Characteristic

 The Scratch Extension may write data to a characteristics available on an allowed service by sending a "write"
-**request** to the SDM:
+**request** to Scratch Link:
 ```json5
 {
   "jsonrpc": "2.0",                            // JSON-RPC version indicator